wellbeing-co/data-analysis-svelte/README.md

-checks/installs dependencies (Ruby gems, npm packages), runs the extraction for each detected year folder, pauses and tells you exactly which file to open and fill in when manual tagging is needed, builds the final CSV, publishes it into the dashboard's data folder, and finally offers to boot the dashboard (`npm run dev` or a production preview).
+checks/installs dependencies (Ruby gems, npm packages), runs the extraction for each detected year folder, pauses and tells you exactly which file to open and fill in when manual tagging is needed, builds the final CSV, publishes it into the dashboard's data folder, then finally offers to boot the dashboard (`npm run dev` or a production preview).
 It's safe to re-run any time - already-completed steps are skipped or simply re-confirmed.

-If a year folder (e.g. `raw-data/2024/`) doesn't have any `.docx` reports in it yet, `bin/run` generates synthetic demo data for that year instead, so the dashboard always has something to show.
+If a year folder (e.g. `raw-data/2024/`) doesn't have any `.docx` reports in it yet, `bin/run` generates demo data for that year instead, so the dashboard always has something to show.
 Drop real reports in and re-run to replace it.

 ## How it works

-`bin/run` walks through all of the steps below automatically (pausing for step 2, since that one needs a human):
+`bin/run` walks through all of the steps below automatically (pausing for step 2, since that needs additional input from another person):

 ```
 docx reports (raw-data/<year>/)